DivyaGodayal/CoderChef-Kitchen/Adhoc/Rotate-Array/README.md

 <img src="../../Images/Rotate-Array/pic1.png" width="900" height="320">
 </p>

 First letter that is rotated should be at index `k-1`.
-Similarly, the second letter to be rotated should be at index `k-2`, third at index `k-3` and so on.
 This can be done in two steps:
 1. Shift the letter to the head of the array.
 Reversing the entire array achieves this.
 <p align="center">
 <img src="../../Images/Rotate-Array/pic2.png" width="900" height="180">
 </p>

 2. Move it from head of the array to its respective place.
-From here, we can see that the 'e' at index `0` needs to be at index `3` and 'H' at index `0`.
+ Similarly, the second letter to be rotated should be at index `k-2`, third at index `k-3` and so on.
+From the picture, we can see that  'e' (at index `0`) needs to be at index `3`, 'r' at `2`, 'e' at `1` and 'H' at `0`.
 We are only one reversal away from the result!
 <p align="center">
 <img src="../../Images/Rotate-Array/pic3.png" width="900" height="160">
 </p>